AFMike/master-server-framework/UPDATE_LOGS.md

 ### Msf 2.2.3
 ---
 - BaseClientModule is now more extandable
-- Started to create spawner demo
+- Started to create Spawner demo
 - Fixed bug in RegisteredSpawner class
 - Fixed bug in SpawnerController class
 - Fixed bug in SpawnTask class